Exploring mechanisms underlying dopamine neuron vulnerability in Parkinson's disease

 It has been a longstanding puzzle why not all dopamine neurons degenerate in the disease.
 We still do not completely understand the factors that make some neurons vulnerable while others are resilient, but evidence suggests that different dopamine neuron subtypes are endowed with different molecular and physiological characteristics, e.g. dopamine neurons spared in Parkinson's disease commonly express the calcium binding protein, calbindin, whilst vulnerable ones do not.
 Better insight into the normal workings of vulnerable compared to resilient DA neurons may hold the key to understanding, and ultimately preventing, neurodegeneration in PD.

-Work in our lab uses real-time electrochemical techniques to explore how dopamine transmission becomes altered prior to the emergence of pathology in Parkinson's disease and the mechanisms underlying these changes.
-We are also developing novel optogenetic tools to study properties of subtypes of dopamine neuron with different vulnerability in Parkinson's disease.
+Work in our lab uses real-time electrochemical techniques to explore how dopamine transmission from axon terminals in the striatum become altered prior to the emergence of pathology in Parkinson's disease and the mechanisms underlying these changes.

 Projects we are currently exploring:

-- Changes in dopamine transmission in novel rodent models of Parkinson's disease
+- Exploring the underlying mechanisms that underpin early changes in dopamine transmission in novel rodent models of Parkinson's disease

 - Investigating how different forms of alpha synuclein might regulate dopamine transmission